Job Chapter 21

 .

-21:21 For what is his joy in his house after him, when the number of his months [has been] cut off ?
+21:21 Because what is his joy in his house after him, when the number of his months [have been] cut off ?

 21:23 One dies in his full strength, being totally at ease and quiet.

-21:24 His sides are full of milk, and his bones are moistened with marrow.
+21:24 His pails are full of milk, and his bones are moistened with marrow.

 21:25 And another dies in the bitterness of his soul, and never eats with pleasure.

-21:26 They shall lie down alike in the dust, and the worms shall cover them.
+21:26 They shall both lie down in the dust, and the worms shall cover them.

 21:30 That the wicked is reserved for the day of destruction? they shall be brought to the day of anger.